helmutgranda/gmail-compose-icons/README.md

-Gmail Always Show Icons in Compose Mode
+Gmail: Always Show Bottom Icons in Compose Mode
 ============

-Always display icons at bottom of gmail.
-See tweet for more info:
+Always display icons at bottom of Gmail.
+See following tweet for more info:

 https://twitter.com/Stammy/status/416291727981281280